moby/moby/docs/man/Dockerfile.5.md

   executes nothing at build time, but specifies the intended command for the image.

+**COMMENT**
+ --The COMMENT instruction sets the Comment field for the generated images.

 **EXPOSE**
  --**EXPOSE <port> [<port>...]**
  The **EXPOSE** instruction informs Docker that the container listens on the